ghitacornel/automatedTests/testEasyMock/src/main/java/readme.txt

 this will lead to complex contexts of working code leading to very complex contexts of test scenarios.

 Take for example beans defined in containers.
-Here a work flow is implemented across different business bean classes/methods/layers, beans which are injected one into another and controlled by the container at different steps in the work flow.
+Here a work flow is implemented across different layers bean classes/methods/layers, beans which are injected one into another and controlled by the container at different steps in the work flow.
 To test such a work flow entire real life contexts would be needed.
 Or not?